New York Court Records

 The DMV manages driving records in New York.
 Depending on the record type, driving records can be ordered online, in person at the DMV office, or by mail.
 Personal standard, lifetime, and commercial driving records can be requested online through the MyDMV portal.
 The access fee is $7, and a recent New York state license will be required to complete a request.

 Standard and lifetime driving records can also be requested by mail.
-To request these types of records, applicants must submit a completed Request for Certified DMV Records form.
-It must be mailed, together with a photocopy of proof of identity and a money order or personal check for $10 to “Commissioner of Motor Vehicles” to:
+To request these types of records, applicants may need to submit a completed Request for Certified DMV Records form.
+Most mailed applications also require a photocopy of proof of identity and a money order or personal check for $10 to “Commissioner of Motor Vehicles” to:

 MV–15 Processing